EngBrian/Air_Quality_Assessment_Project/README.md

 ## Problem Statement

 Air pollution severely affects both environmental integrity and public health.
-This project focuses on building a classification model that predicts air quality levels (Good, Moderate, Poor, Hazardous) using both environmental (e.g., CO, NO₂, SO₂) and demographic (e.g., population density, proximity to industrial zones) data.
+This project focuses on building a classification model that predicts air quality levels (Good, Moderate, Poor, Hazardous) using both environmental (e.g CO, NO₂, SO₂) and demographic (e.g population density, proximity to industrial zones) data.

 ## Objectives